-WASHINGTON – The Federal Emergency Management Agency (FEMA) announced today that federal disaster assistance has been made available to the Commonwealth of Massachusetts to supplement Commonwealth, tribal, and local recovery efforts in the areas affected by severe winter storm and flooding from March 2 to March 3, 2018.
+WASHINGTON — FEMA announced that federal emergency aid has been made available for the Commonwealth of Massachusetts to supplement the commonwealth, tribal and local recovery efforts in the areas affected by the Coronavirus Disease 2019 (COVID-19) pandemic beginning on Jan.
+20, 2020, and continuing.

-James N. Russo has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Russo said additional designations may be made at a later date if warranted by the results of further damage assessments.
+W. Russell Webster has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Additional designations may be made at a later date if requested by the commonwealth and warranted by the results of further assessments.